purple4reina/dd-python-cold-start-testing/README.md

     $ aws-vault exec $ACCOUNT_NAME -- sls deploy
     ```

+1. Take note of the function names you just deployed.
+They will be printed to
+   stdout at the end of your deploy.

 ## Execute

 You're probably mostly interested in seeing differences in cold start times